How to build a marketplace app

 Chapter 5

-Marketplace mobile app development with Sharetribe
+Building a marketplace mobile app with Sharetribe

 How to develop a mobile marketplace app on top of the Sharetribe backend.